QingJWan/SGANet/README.md

 module that includes a spatial feature transform (SFT) module for effective fusion of intermediate features from both branches.

-Once the article is accepted, we will release the code
+Once the article is accepted, we will release the code.